auggiemarignier/auggiemarignier.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
+I am a postdoc in the Seismology & Mathematical Geophysics group at RSES at ANU, currently looking at characterising the sedimentary thickness across Australia using passive seismic methods.

+I completed my PhD in Data Intensive Science at UCL in 2022.
+My research focused on solving large-scale inverse imaging problems using probabilistic methods, applied to seismological and cosmological problems.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.